michaelhaaf/2W6-W23/md/lectures/week4.md

 ## Shorthand Properties Notation

-You can set multiple font values in one shoot by using the shorthand `<font>` property (many CSS properties have a shorthand version):
+You can set multiple font values in one shot by using the shorthand `<font>` property (many CSS properties have a shorthand version):

 > Refer to the MDN web doc page on the [**`<font>` property**](https://developer.mozilla.org/en-US/docs/Web/CSS/font)